amfairley/memorycards/PATCHNOTES.md

 #### Bug 8
 When clicking links from within a .md file that direct to specific parts of another .md file, the page is redirected to the top of that .md file instead of the section linked, however the correct link is present in the URL and so simply refreshing the opened page will take the user to the section originally linked to.

-### Image Optimisation
-[Cloud Convert](https://cloudconvert.com/) was used to convert the card images from .png to .webp format for faster load times and optimised performance of the webpage.
-This reduced the combined size of the 52 images from 3.66mb to 1.09mb.